Main Menu New

 Organic Social Impact Award

-Recognizes an individual, team or organization who have gone above and beyond standard business practices to be a source of positivity and build social value for a broad community of stakeholders.
+Nominees are individuals, teams or organizations who have gone above and beyond standard business practices to be a source of positivity and build social value for a broad community of stakeholders.
 Nominees have demonstrated deep engagement and impact in communities from which they source or operate, taken meaningful action to create a more just and equitable society via their business operations or advocacy, and/or have shown themselves to be exceptional in responding to societal moments of suffering such as natural disasters or pandemics.
 These actions often transcend the functional responsibilities of their business or their role within their organization and demonstrate leadership in serving a greater public good.

 Submit a Nomination Past Honorees Selection Procedure